 Tofu is essentially soy bean curd.
 It is generally considered safe to eat tofu out of the package without cooking it because the soy has been cooked and processed, however I definitely enjoy it more cooked!

 Tofu comes packed in water.
 It is a good idea to drain off some of this water either using a tofu press (<– affiliate link) or the method outlined below.

 How to press tofu without a press

 To remove the excess water from your tofu, simply slice it in half like a book.
 Place a few folded paper towel sheets underneath one of the tofu slabs and a few on top.

 Place the other piece of tofu directly over the top of the first one, making sure the edges line up.
 Place a few more paper towels on top of the second piece, then place a heavy skillet on top.

-Fill the skillet with something heavy such as a jar of sugar, a bag of flour, books, etc.
+Fill the skillet with something heavy such as a jar of sugar, a bag of flour, a few cans, books, etc.

 How long do you need to press tofu?